 We attended the debate, which provided an interesting introduction to the main arguments for and against sanctions, although the debate on tourism was only given slight coverage.

-Does tourism revenue make a significant difference to the survival and power of the regime in Myanmar?
+Does tourism revenue make a significant difference to the survival and power of the regime in Burma?

 I think this is a very important issue that is often skirted over when the subject of tourism is discussed.
 Tourism is certainly a source of foreign currency for the regime, but personally I think it is essential to look at the bigger picture and ask if there is any realistic possibility that the regime would struggle if the revenue from tourism was reduced or stopped altogether.

 First, some hard facts.
-As a very rough guide, Myanmar earned some US $165 million gross (or what Thailand earned in only four days) during 2006 from some 175,000 international visitors arriving at the main international arrival gates of Yangon (Rangoon) Mandalay, Bagan and Muse/Ruili (on the Chinese border).
-Compare this with Thai earnings of US$ 13.4 billion in 2006 from some 13,600,000 visitors.
+As a very rough guide, Burma earned some US$165 million gross (or what Thailand earned in only four days) during 2006 from some 175,000 international visitors arriving at the main international arrival gates of Yangon (Rangoon) Mandalay, Bagan and Muse/Ruili (on the Chinese border).
+Compare this with Thai earnings of US$13.4 billion in 2006 from some 13.6 million visitors.

 In short, at its present level, tourism is not a cash cow for the state whose main sources of hard currency income nowadays are natural gas exports, timber, fish, agricultural products, jade and precious stones.

-Based on this of this evidence, tourism would need to increase by a factor of 5, if not 10, to become a significant hard currency earner.
+Based on this of this evidence, tourism would need to increase by a factor of five, if not ten, to become a significant hard currency earner.

 The first point to me is critical and it would be easily possible to write endlessly on this subject alone.
 To be reasonably brief, I point out several key factors that you may wish to further investigate:

-Myanmar sits between the dynamic and rapidly developing economies of China and India, both of which consider their current and future strategic relationship with Myanmar to be very important.
+Burma sits between the dynamic and rapidly developing economies of China and India, both of which consider their current and future strategic relationship with Burma to be very important.

 China in particular has been very supportive of the regime and is working intensively to strengthen economic relations.
-Myanmar’s vast natural resources and the fact that Myanmar offers a route from Southern China to seaports in the Indian Ocean for imports and exports are key.
+Burma’s vast natural resources and the fact that Burma offers a route from Southern China to seaports in the Indian Ocean for imports and exports are key.

-The Chinese nonetheless publicly acknowledged in discussion in the UN Security Council on 15 September 2006 and 12 January 2007 that Myanmar has particular problems, some of them serious, and - to quote from the latter record - “sincerely hopes and expects that the Myanmar Government will... listen to the call of its own people, learn from the good practices of others, and speed up the process of dialogue and reform.”
+The Chinese nonetheless publicly acknowledged in discussion in the UN Security Council on 15 September 2006 and 12 January 2007 that Burma has particular problems, some of them serious, and - to quote from the latter record - 'sincerely hopes and expects that the Myanmar Government will... listen to the call of its own people, learn from the good practices of others, and speed up the process of dialogue and reform'.